 - whether the formal notice of dissatisfaction is without reasonable foundation.

-If a student is dissatisfied with a determination by the Associate Dean for Academic Affairs that a faculty member is in substantive compliance, or if the student believes that efforts to remedy an asserted noncompliance by a faculty member have not produced satisfactory results, the student write an appeal to the Academic Advisory Committee of the Law Faculty.
+If a student is dissatisfied with a determination by the Vice Dean that efforts to remedy an asserted noncompliance by a faculty member have not produced satisfactory results, the student may write an appeal to the Academic Advisory Committee of the Law Faculty.